 Port Types

-Equinix Fabric ports are available in various configurations, including standard and metro ports, remote ports, and extended ports, depending on where customers are located in relation to the physical Equinix Fabric equipment.
+Equinix Fabric ports are available in various configurations, including standard ports, remote ports, and extended ports, depending on where customers are located in relation to the physical Equinix Fabric equipment.

-In a standard port configuration, the customer's port is colocated in the same IBX Data Center or campus as the Equinix Fabric switch.
+In a standard port configuration, the customer's port on the Equinix Fabric switch.

 Remote Ports